jeanfortheweb/typeorm-fixture-builder/README.md

 **typeorm-fixture-builder** was created when I struggled with the current fixture solutions for typeorm avaible.
 They simply didn't fit my needs and/or weren't flexible enough.
 So I decided to create another one.

-For a comparison to other libraries check the bottom of this readme.

 # Documentation <!-- omit in toc -->

 - [Installation](#installation)